chatwoot/docs/docs/self-hosted/deployment/aws.md

 title: "AWS Chatwoot deployment guide"
 ---

-The following guide is reference HA architecture for deploying Chatwoot on AWS.
+The following is reference HA architecture guide for deploying Chatwoot on AWS.
+For a cloud native deployment, use our [helm charts](https://github.com/chatwoot/charts) with AWS Elastic Kubernetes Service(EKS).

 ## Introduction

 We will use the linux installation script to get a chatwoot instance up and running.
 Also instead of